na-na-hi/renget/archive/6wfys.md

 Skyrim Priority SE
 Face Discoloration Fix - this fixes blackface, so you can be a Liberal.
 Sweeping Organizes Stuff - not a fix, but really nice to have.
+Rumble
+RemoveAllItems Freeze Fix
+Animation Queue Fix
+Crash Logger SSE AE VR - PDB support
+First Person Animation Teleport Bug Fix
 ENB Input Disabler
+ENB Helper SE
+ENB Helper Plus
+**NG** Scaleform Translation Plus Plus - needed for Whose Quest, among others.
 **NG** Whose Quest Is It Anyway.
-**NG** Scaleform Translation Plus Plus - needed for Whose Quest, among others.
-**NG** NPC AI Process Position Fix - this sounds unimportant but it fixes a lot of annoying shit like the tavern being full when you wake up at noon.
 **NG** Mum's the Word - items below a certain value are no longer marked stolen if you're not seen taking them.
+~~**NG** NPC AI Process Position Fix~~ - Apparently this breaks more than it fixes.
+No longer recommended.
 PapyrusUtil SE - Modders Scripting Utility Functions - **Note: Load this last in MO2!
 The version included with most mods is out of date.**